 Fabric and Other Supplies

-We used THREE beautiful jacquard ribbons from the Bonnie Christine collection by Renaissance Ribbons.
+NOTE: We originally used THREE beautiful jacquard ribbons from the Bonnie Christine collection by Renaissance Ribbons.
+This is an older collection that may not longer be readily available, but the yardages and widths are still available in many other gorgeous designs.

 - 1½ yards of ⅞” Aqua & Gold Bee Sweet Brocade